 Leather has been a high fashion garment material for centuries and fashion designers have used grain and suede leathers as an attractive clothing material for many design themes.
 Leather used for garments has to meet stringent requirements of the consumer for certain characteristics, such as, color fastness, dimensional stability and cold crack resistance which are unique to apparatus only.

 This standard was first published in 1989.
-This revision has been taken up in order to bring out the standard in latest style and format of the Indian Standards.
+This revision has been brought out to in order to bring out the standard in latest style and format of the Indian Standards.
 The relevant clauses and test methods have been added and the references have been updated.

 This standard has been formulated to help the leather industry which is faced with the problem of producing leather for new increasing markets with no defined standards of performance.
 It is hoped that this standard would greatly help boost the export of garment leathers.